What are the symptoms of secondary breast cancer?

 The meninges

-Sometimes, breast cancer cells spread to tissue that covers the brain and spinal cord (meninges).
-Doctors call this meningeal metastases or carcinomatous meningitis.
-It causes symptoms similar to a secondary cancer in the brain.
+Sometimes breast cancer cells spread to tissue that covers the brain and spinal cord.
+This is called the meninges.
+This is called meningeal metastases or carcinomatous meningitis.
+It causes symptoms similar to secondary cancer in the brain or spinal cord compression.

 About our information